How to Prepare New Managers Before They’re Promoted

 • Emotional intelligence and self-awareness

 Our programmes at Keystone are tailored to the context and goals of each organisation.
-They don’t just teach theory—they equip people to apply it straight away.
+We don’t just teach theory.
+We equip people dynamically with the experience of how to apply it straight away in their own context.
+In this case, your context.
+If this sounds what you’re looking for, let’s talk.

-5. Let Them Step Up in a Safe Environment
+5. Let New Managers Step Up in a Safe Environment

-Experience is the best teacher—when it’s supported.
-Give future managers the chance to lead parts of a project, represent the team in meetings or take on delegated tasks from their own manager.
+Experience is the best teacher – when it’s supported.
+Give your future managers the chance to lead parts of a project, represent the team in meetings or take on delegated tasks from their own manager.

 Then debrief together.
 What worked?
-What didn’t?
+Which things didn’t?
 What would they do differently?

 This gradual exposure helps them adjust to leadership expectations and builds resilience.